thatgirldorian/The-Little-Cocotte-Blog-with-WordPress/README.md

 # The-Little-Cocotte-Blog-with-WordPress

 <h3>Function & Description:</h3>
 This is a blog revamp I did for a freelance client.
-She had a previous one with a wordpress.com and wanted on on wordpress.org.
+She had a previous one with a wordpress.com and wanted one on wordpress.org.
 For this project, I

 - used a blog-friendly layout that's neat and easy to navigate
 - created some and tags categories for you